braid-org/braidjs/braid-http/readme.md

 # Braid-HTTP

 This polyfill library implements the [Braid-HTTP v03 protocol](https://github.com/braid-org/braid-spec/blob/master/draft-toomim-httpbis-braid-http-03.txt) in Javascript.
-It extends the existing browser `fetch()` API, and the nodejs `http` library, with the ability to speak Braid.
+It gives browsers a `braid_fetch()` drop-in replacement for the `fetch()` API, and gives nodejs an `http` plugin, allowing them to speak Braid in a simple way.

 Developed in [braid.org](https://braid.org).